 While ERP systems support data collection using ADC, incorporating the functionality into an ERP system typically requires a great deal of front-end customization.
 Many middleware products on the market tend to be proprietary, expensive, and resource intensive.
 McGrath had limited resources, funds, and time to implement the system.
 "I have five developers on staff, currently supporting the integration efforts," he said.
 "We had a two-month implementation time frame, and I used up half that time making the vendor selection."

-Ultimately, McGrath chose to implement the RFgen Mobile Foundations for JD Edwards solution on a rapid application development (RAD) effort based on the company's Microsoft Windows-based ADC integration software for JD Edwards EnterpriseOne and World.
+Ultimately, McGrath chose to implement the RFgen Mobile Foundations for JD Edwards solution based on the company's Microsoft Windows-based ADC integration software for JD Edwards EnterpriseOne and World.

 "I went down the typical road in the competitive search process, looking at various top integrators," said McGrath.
 "RFgen was the solution that made the most sense.
 Ninety percent of what we're doing is just plug and play."

 Using RFgen, developers directly embed the ERP system's business rules as objects in the RFgen application.
 The ERP system interacts directly with the embedded business objects eliminating the need for additional logic on the ERP system itself.
 A collection of pre-written JD Edwards open source transaction sets further simplify development and deployment providing developers a starting point for data collection functions.
-Further, RFgen supports the ever-present Microsoft Visual Basic programming language.
-"VB developers are very abundant," McGrath said.
-"We don't do a lot of Microsoft programming now, but in the future, we can take advantage of the VB support and provide our own internal development."
+"Developers are very abundant," McGrath said.
+"We don't do a lot of specialized programming now, but in the future, we can take advantage of RFgen for our own internal development."

 RFgen supports 24/7 data collection operation.
 If the system goes down, local validation tables and RFgen's transaction management server, allow users to continue working by validating and queuing transactions for batch processing on the ERP system when it comes back online.